Retrospective

 • acquisition date

-Your accountant or solicitor can usually confirm the correct date.
+Your accountant or solicitor can confirm the correct retrospective valuation date.

 How long does a retrospective valuation take?

-Most reports are completed within 2–5 business days, depending on location, complexity and how far back the valuation date is.
+Most retrospective property valuations are completed within 2–5 business days, depending on complexity and data availability.

 Is a retrospective valuation different from a current valuation?